Ebazhanov/linkedin-skill-assessments-quizzes/visio/visio-quiz.md

 #### Q26.
 Why would you use an icon set in your drawing?

 - [ ] to simply show data in the form of text, or to show text plus other symbols related to data, such as currency symbols
-- [ X ] to show conditions; to visualize data in grouped percentages, amounts, or degrees; and simply to represent data in yes-or-no format
+- [x] to show conditions; to visualize data in grouped percentages, amounts, or degrees; and simply to represent data in yes-or-no format
 - [ ] to show percentages, ratings, progressions, scores, and amounts for comparing symbols and identifying symbol performance
 - [ ] to fill shapes with color according to their data, such as identifying all shapes of a color as "on" and different colored shapes as "off"

 #### Q27.
-Which is *not* a way to disable AutoConnect with the Quick Shapes menu?
+Which is _not_ a way to disable AutoConnect with the Quick Shapes menu?

 - [ ] On the View tab, in the Visual Aids group, clear the AutoConnect check box.
 - [ ] On the File tab, open the Options dialog.
 In the Advanced group, clear Enable AutoConnect.
 - [ ] In the Quick Shapes menu, select a connector or container shape first.
 This way, no shapes will appear on the Quick Shapes menu.
-- [ X ] Open the Document Stencil and move all shapes out of the "Drop Quick Shapes here" area.
+- [x] Open the Document Stencil and move all shapes out of the "Drop Quick Shapes here" area.

 #### Q28.
 How do you add a foreground page immediately after the current foreground page?

 - [ ] From the Insert tab, in the Pages group, click the New Page button.
 - [ ] Right-click the page name tab, click Page Setup, enter a new name in the Name box, and select Foreground.
-- [ X ] Right-click the page name tab, click Insert, and on the Page Properties tab, select Foreground.
+- [x] Right-click the page name tab, click Insert, and on the Page Properties tab, select Foreground.
 - [ ] From the Insert tab, in the Pages group, click the New Page arrow and select Blank Page.

 #### Q29.
-Which is *not* one of the standard options for reducing the file size of a drawing?
+Which is _not_ one of the standard options for reducing the file size of a drawing?

 - [ ] remove preview picture
-- [ X ] compress shape data
+- [x] compress shape data
 - [ ] remove unused themes, data graphics, and styles
 - [ ] remove unused master shapes

 #### Q30.
 How do you move among multiple documents when you have them all open in the same instance of Visio?

-- [ X ] Press Ctrl+F6.
+- [x] Press Ctrl+F6.
 - [ ] Press Shift+F6.
 - [ ] Press Ctrl+Shift+F6.
 - [ ] On the View tab, in the Window group, click the Next Window button.

 #### Q31.
 You have dragged a table shape from the Office Furniture stencil into an office layout diagram, but it is not the correct width.
-Which method can you *not* use to set the width of the table?
+Which method can you _not_ use to set the width of the table?

-- [X ] A
+- [x] A

 ```markdown
 1. Select the table shape.